International School of Paris: Holiday Language Program

 Sessions are project-based in order to focus the various activities and fieldtrips around a common theme, which will promote meaningful language acquisition.

 The themes are chosen to fit the interests and skill development of each age group and are all taught in French and English.

 The program includes language classes in the morning adapted to students’ ages and levels of expression in the given language and activities in the afternoon including music, art, sports club, photography and more.

 In 2012, one week of HLP cost 445 Euros.

-Social Medias
+Social media

-ISP regularly posts memes and posts about Education for Complexity onto their Instagram account Students are asked to submit their jokes and are credited for it, furthering their creativity.
+ISP regularly posts memes and posts about Education for Complexity onto their Instagram account.
+Students are asked to submit their jokes and are credited for it, furthering their creativity.